neatorobito/scoop-crystal/README.md

 Restart your terminal and voila!

 ![image](https://user-images.githubusercontent.com/3013405/143065706-5da8ec8e-b6de-4f28-8a29-74569dc2ae89.png)

-### Notes
-**Crystal on Windows requires the Visual Studio C++ Build Tools.
-This is a small subset (~1.7GB) of the overall Visual Studio offerring.** Scoop will automatically install the latest version before installing Crystal.
-The Visual Studio Installer UI will open to display progress.

-If another version of Visual Studio is already installed, this will not interfere with that installation.

 ## Working/Not Working
 Crystal on Windows is still under active development.
 You may encounter bugs or missing functionality.
 For more information, see [#5430 Coordinate porting to Windows](https://github.com/crystal-lang/crystal/issues/5430#)